jnweiger/Schickard/doc/en/Parts_and_Lasersettings.md

   * then 4x spacer square,
   * then 2x one-tooth.

 Each of these parts has two holes for toothpicks.
 These holes face to the left and are toothpicks are used to align the parts precisely.
+All but the last part are mounted without glue.
+Only the two toohtpicks and the last part are glued.

 The five carry shafts are 6mm diameter beechwood, 90mm long.
-The back wall lables them A, B, C, D, E.
-For A, C, E and B, D respectively find a "Positioning Aid Carry Wheels".
+The back wall lables them A, B, C, D, E.  For A, C, E and B, D respectively find a "Positioning Aid Carry Wheels".
 The openings fit the wheels or rings for each position.
 Two toothpicks are used here too for precise alignment.
 The last ring mounts the shaft into the back wall of the adder unit, as indicated on the positioning aids.

 Napier Unit
 -----------